 SBA 7(a) Loans for Liquor Stores

-There are nearly 50,000 wine, beer, and liquor stores througout the United States, generating an annual revenue of approximately $58 billion.
-Between 2006 and 2015, liquor stores took out more than $2.3 billion in SBA 7(a) loans, with an average loan size of $366,000.
-If you’re looking to purchase,
+There are about 50,000 wine, beer, and liquor stores throughout the United States, generating an annual revenue of approximately $60 billion.
+Find out how an SBA 7(a) loan can help yours.

 SBA 7(a) Loans for Liquor Stores: What You Need to Know

 The alcohol sales industry is changing quickly, and with a greater emphasis on craft beers, whiskeys, and hard sodas, local liquor stores need to keep up with trends if they want to stay competitive.
-Fortunately, the SBA 7(a) loan can provide liquor businesses the capital they need to survive— and thrive in a constantly changing market.

-Buying out a partner: If one or more of your business partners wants to move, retire, or go into a different business, an SBA 7(a) loan can be an effective way to buy them out.
+If one or more of your business partners wants to move, retire, or go into a different business, an SBA 7(a) loan can be an effective way to buy them out.

-Refinancing debt: SBA 7(a) loans can be used to refinance SBA-eligible business debts offered to the borrower on unreasonable terms, significantly reducing interest rates and improving cash flow for liquor retailers.
+SBA 7(a) loans can be used to refinance SBA-eligible business debts offered to the borrower on unreasonable terms, significantly reducing interest rates and improving cash flow for liquor retailers.

-Buying or expanding a liquor store: If you’re considering purchasing an existing liquor store or expanding a liquor store you currently own, an SBA 7(a) loan might be able to help you achieve your goals.
+If you’re considering purchasing an existing liquor store or expanding a liquor store you currently own, an SBA 7(a) loan might be able to help you achieve your goals.

 The Importance of Getting a Liquor License

-One of the most complex (and most expensive) aspects of opening a new liquor store is obtaining a new liquor license.
+One of the most complex — and most expensive — aspects of opening a new liquor store is obtaining a new liquor license.
 Liquor license prices can vary by state and by city, with some licenses costing only a few thousand dollars, while others costing hundreds of thousands.
 There can also be differences based on how the license was obtained; some states have lotteries that grant a certain number of lucky businesses a license at a discounted rate, while charging a much higher price to directly purchase a new license from the government.

 Unfortunately for aspiring liquor store owners, SBA loans cannot typically be used to purchase a liquor license.
 The main reason for this is simply that doing so would be too risky for both the lender and the SBA; if the license was not approved, the borrower would not be able to start the business, and would have no way to repay the loan.